box/developer.box.com/CONTRIBUTING.md

 * `./content` - the source content (guides and microcopy), as well as some templates and spellcheck dictionaries.
-  * `./content/dicrionaries` - The US English Hunspell dictionaries, used for spell checking.
+  * `./content/dictionaries` - The US English Hunspell dictionaries, used for spell checking.
-  * `./content/guides` - A nested set of folders containing markdown files, before they are spellchecked and sanitized.
+  * `./content/guides` - A nested set of folders containing markdown files for guides before they are spellchecked and sanitized.
+  * `./content/pages` - A nested set of folders containing markdown files for pages before they are spellchecked and sanitized.
   * `./content/microcopy` - A nested set of folders containing YAML files, before they combined into one file.
 These represent all the small bits of content on the site, mostly the text on buttons, in headers, and in links.